jamii/jamii.github.com/_drafts/contracts-and-decision-points.markdown

 date: "2017-07-08 11:27"
 ---

 I want to start getting up in the morning, rather then in the afternoon.
 I'm pretty sure this will make me happier.
-But I know morning-me is a weaselly little bastard, so I write down a contract that explicitly states that my intention to get up in the morning and I pin it up by my bed.
+But I know morning-me is a weaselly little bastard, so I write down a contract that explicitly states my intention to get up in the morning and I pin it up by my bed.
 The choice is clear.

 1. Sleep in all morning, be tired and break contract
 2. Get up early and be tired <-- *better option*